 Drinks served during the meal should only complement, not contrast.
 Milk is a healthful option for both children and adults.
 Sweet tea and nonalcoholic wine are other solid choices.
-Karen MacNeil, author of The Wine Bible, suggests on Health.com you find an acidic red or white wine to mirror the acidity found in tomatoes.
-A strong dish such as spaghetti and meatballs doesn't call for experimentation with drinks; this isn't the time to play with fruity teas or milk alternatives you haven't tried before.
+You find an acidic red wine to mirror the acidity found in tomatoes.
+You generally want to avoid white wines with spaghetti dishes.

 Dinner Party Extras

-When serving guests, you want to please as many palates as possible.
+When deciding what to serve with spaghetti, you want to please as many palates as possible.
 Adding accompaniments that can be tossed into a basic spaghetti sauce makes for a welcome surprise.
 Grill or saute baby bella mushrooms, thick red onion slices and green bell peppers individually and place on a platter so each guest can choose their favorites.